-PacifiCorp proposes increased instream flow releases in the East Fork Wallowa River bypassed reach, consisting of: (1) a year-around flow of 4 cfs as measured at the relocated compliance gage, or inflow, whichever is less; and (2) rerouting of the powerhouse tailrace so that all powerhouse flows are returned to the East Fork Wallowa River bypassed reach.
-The goal of this measure is to manage flows in the East Fork Biological Assessment 13 Wallowa Falls Hydroelectric Project Wallowa County, Oregon Wallowa River in a manner that provides habitat suitable for the production of healthy and sustainable fish populations, while continuing to maintain PacifiCorp's ability to generate hydroelectric power.
+PacifiCorp proposes increased instream flow releases in the East Fork Wallowa River bypassed reach of 4 cfs from November through April, and 5 cfs May through October.
+The goal of this measure is to manage flows in the East Fork Wallowa River in a manner that provides habitat suitable for the production of healthy and sustainable fish populations, while continuing to maintain PacifiCorp's ability to generate hydroelectric power.
 Flow related actions are described below; effects on existing flows and aquatic resources are discussed in Section 6.